IBM-Cloud/ansible-collection-ibm/docs/ibm_app_config_segments_info.rst

 Parameters
 ----------

-  sort (False, str, None)
+  guid (True, str, None)
-    Sort the segment details based on the specified attribute.
+    GUID of the App Configuration service.
+Get it from the service instance credentials section of the dashboard.

-  include (False, str, None)
+  tags (False, str, None)
-    Segment details to include the associated rules in the response
+    Filter the resources to be returned based on the associated tags.

   expand (False, bool, None)